-Table 6 - Readmission Rates for the Top Three Conditions
+Table 7 - Readmission Rates for the Top Three Conditions

 The CMS had hoped that linking financial incentives to public reporting and standardized quality metrics would drive improvement in patient outcomes and reduce unnecessary costs to the system.
 However, latest figures indicate that from 2010 to 2015 readmission rate dropped from 19.5% to 17.7% across the US.
 It should be noted that this 1.8% actual reduction (19.5% - 17.7% = 1.8%) has been inappropriately reported as a 10% reduction (1.8% / 19.5% = 9.2%), and a success.
-In addition, Medicare readmission rate in 2018 was 14.9% compared to 15.9% in 2013.
-A recent study in Health Affairs indicated that reductions in readmissions rates corresponded to a change the CMS made allowing hospitals to increase the number of diagnosis codes that could be submitted in inpatient claims.
-That change impacted the risk-adjustment the CMS uses to determine changes in readmission rates, making patients overall appear sicker and therefore caused any readmission improvements made by hospitals to appear better.
-This was the second study in 2018 that pointed that some of the improvements seen in readmission rates were caused by changes in coding practices.
-Again, on the contrary, the evidence over the past decade clearly indicates that many of the interventions currently in place to curb readmissions are ineffective.
+Again, on the contrary, this clearly indicates that many of the interventions currently in place to curb readmissions are ineffective.

 Unfortunately, too much of the conversation of late has turned to whether the penalties for excessive readmissions treat hospitals fairly, whether hospitals should be held accountable for issues patients face after discharge, and whether the readmission rate is even a valid measure of quality.
-The debate has grown particularly loud as the readmissions penalties increased from 1% to 2% and now to a maximum of 3%, as directed by the ACA.
+The debate has grown particularly loud as the readmission penalties increased from 1% to 2% and now to a maximum of 3%, as directed by the ACA.

-While the news about the increased penalties had drawn a great deal of attention, the fact is the average hospital was fined less in 2018 compared to 2017.
-This means some hospitals were making some progress.
-It may also indicate that patients are getting better care and as a result, fewer of them are revolving back through the hospital door.
+While the news about the increased penalties drew a great deal of attention, the fact is the average hospital was fined less in the second year of the program than in the first and that overall, the national total was \$53 million less despite the 2% maximum penalty.
+This meant some hospitals were making some progress.
+It may also have indicated that patients were getting better care and as a result, fewer of them were revolving back through the hospital door.
 This is as it should be; going to the hospital should be a last resort.
 Hospitals are a costly, and at times even dangerous, venue for care.

-Readmission Penalty Expansion in 2017 and Beyond
+Readmission Penalty Expansion in 2017

-The CMS recently released a slew of revisions how it will pay hospitals in its fiscal 2018 (which began in October 2017).
-The rule applies to about 3,348 acute-care hospitals and 430 long-term acute-care hospitals.
-Those penalties were around \$556 million or an increase of about \$20 million over the previous year.
-The CMS estimated that it 81% of hospitals were penalized in 2018.
-It does so by reducing Medicare payments to hospitals whose readmission ratios exceeded the national average, although it limits those penalties to 3%.
+In 2017 the CMS released a slew of revisions how it will pay hospitals in its fiscal 2017 (which began in October 2016).
+The rule applied to about 3,348 acute-care hospitals.
+Under those changes, thousands of hospitals saw an increase in penalties for 30-day readmissions.
+Those penalties were estimated around \$538 million or an increase of about \$108 million over the previous year.
+The CMS estimated that it would penalize 2,588 (69%) hospitals in 2017.
+It did so by reducing Medicare payments to hospitals whose readmission ratios exceeded the national average, although it limits those penalties to 3%.